-Roll data was stored on reel-to-reel tape using a format that used an analog signal to store digital data.
+Roll data was stored on reel-to-reel tape using an analog signal format to store digital data.

 In the early 1980s, I wrote programs so the output of the roll reader could be stored in and played from an Apple II computer.
 This shot shows the Apple playing an Ampico e-roll file.